ERGO-Code/HiGHS/docs/src/index.md

 interior point method with basis preconditioning_, Mathematical Programming Computation, 12, 603-635, 2020.
 [DOI:
 10.1007/s12532-020-00181-8](https://link.springer.com/article/10.1007/s12532-020-00181-8).
 There
-are no rspecific eferences to the techniques used in the MIP or QP solvers.
+are no specific references to the techniques used in the MIP or QP solvers.